vmware/terraform-provider-vra/website/docs/r/cloud_account_vsphere.html.markdown

 * `created_at` - Date when  entity was created.
 Date and time format is ISO 8601 and UTC.

+* `custom_properties` - A list of key value pair of properties associated with this cloud account.

 * `id` - (Optional) ID of the vSphere cloud account.

 * `links` - HATEOAS of entity.